eruditewriter/WUIF-or-Windows_User_Interface_Framework/README.md

 OS Detection
 D3D11 piplelines
 D2D pipelines
-DXGI Fullscreen toggle switching (this took a bit of research and testing to gt working properly) Fullscreen windowed mode (vs above DXGI fullscreen) Usual Windows winow aspects
+DXGI Fullscreen toggle switching (this took a bit of research and testing to get working properly) Fullscreen windowed mode (vs above DXGI fullscreen) Usual Windows window aspects

+You can create and use windows and generate custom functions to handle D3D 11 and D2D drawing

 More to come